sdasda7777/MIDIProcessor/README.md

 #### Can I use this program commercially for free?
 Can I share it with my friends?
 Can I pack it with my own project and sell it as a whole?
 Can I fork it and implement class structure?
 Yes, yes, yes and yes.
 Though I don't know why you would do the last thing.

+#### Does that mean you are renouncing ownership of the code?
+Can I claim its ownership?
+Can I publish the code under my own name?
+No, of course not.
+Each line of code belongs to its respective author, as per current legislature.

 #### What editor/IDE did you use for development?
 I used Gedit for development of the old project that I took most of the code from and Mousepad for refactoring it into MIDIProcessor.
 I liked Gedit better, but I didn't like GNOME all that much.